TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

          information at the USER cObject.

          Depending on implementation the class or function name (but not the method name) should probably be prefixed with "user\_".
-This can be changed in the $TYPO3\_CONF\_VARS config though.
-Also the function / method is normally called with 2 parameters, $conf (TS configuration) and $content (some content to be processed and returned).
+The prefix can be changed in the $TYPO3\_CONF\_VARS config though.
+The function / method is normally called with 2 parameters, $conf (TS configuration) and $content (some content to be processed and returned).

-         Also if you call a method in a class, it is checked (when using the USER/USER\_INT objects) whether a class with the same name, but prefixed with "ux\_" is present and if so, this class is instantiated instead.
-See the document "Inside TYPO3" for more information on extending the classes in TYPO3!
+         Also if you call a method in a class, it is checked (when using the USER/USER\_INT objects) whether a class with the same name, but prefixed with "ux\_" is present and if so, *this* class is instantiated instead.
+See the document "Inside TYPO3" for more information on extending classes in TYPO3!

 .. ###### END~OF~TABLE ######